v1et4nh/Bot_PriceScraper/README.md

     TELEGRAM_BOT_TOKEN  = <yourtoken>
     TELEGRAM_BOT_CHATID = <yourchatID>
     ```
-    In this way, sensitive information like your token and ID can be hidden,
+    In this way, sensitive information like your token or ID are hidden,
     so no one has access to it if you intend to share your project on github. <br>
     Just add the `.env`-file to your `.gitignore` and it won't be considered by git. <br>
     Otherwise, if you only use this locally, you can also just insert your `bot_token` and `bot_chatID` directly in the `main.py`-sourcecode: